YaoGroup/DIFFICE_jax/paper.md

 when computing the effective strain rate, which involves the spatial derivative of the ice velocity.
 Fourth, neural network training tends to capture the main variations (low-frequency information) in the data, preventing disturbances from high-frequency errors or noise often present in the data.
-Therefore, no regularization techniques are needed for PINN training.
+Therefore, no regularization techniques are required for PINN training.

 # Accessibility